JeodC/PortMaster-ShipOfHarkinian/BUILDING.md

 3.  `mv soh.elf performance.elf` -- Or compatibility.elf if you built on bullseye.
 4. Copy the `.elf` to `roms/ports/soh/bin/` and copy `soh.otr` to `roms/ports/soh`.
 5. Copy the `build-cmake/assets` folder to `ports/soh` and copy `build-cmake/ZAPD/ZAPD.out` to `ports/soh/assets/extractor`.
+6. If the build is a new version open `ports/soh/assets/extractor/otrgen.txt` and edit `--portVer` around Line 50.